Why study graduate coursework at the ANU College of Arts and Social Sciences?

 The College offers four types of graduate coursework programs: Graduate Certificate, Graduate Diploma, Master degree and Master (research) degree.

-A Graduate Certificates can provide you with new skills and knowledge in a discipline in which you have not previously studied.
+A Graduate Certificate can provide you with new skills and knowledge in a discipline in which you have not previously studied.
 Typically a Graduate Certificate takes students one semester full-time (or equivalent) to complete, and provides a pathway into a Graduate Diploma and/or Master degree.

 Master degrees build on the knowledge developed through undergraduate and Honours degrees, as well as relevant work experience.
 The Master degrees, which often range from one to two years of full-time (or equivalent) study, allow you to acquire advanced knowledge and skills in specific areas of the arts, humanities, and social sciences.